Understanding Different Roofing Styles and Shapes: A Guide by HUDCO Roofing & Exteriors

 Advantages:

-Combines the stability of a hip roof with the aesthetics of a gable roof.
+- Offers both the stability of a hip roof and the aesthetics of a gable.

 Considerations:

-More complex to design and build than a standard gable or hip roof.
+- More complex and expensive to build than traditional gable or hip roofs.

-A jerkinhead roof is a variation of a gable roof, where the gable ends are clipped, creating a hipped appearance.
-This design combines the stability of a hip roof with the simplicity of a gable roof.
+A jerkinhead roof is a variation of the gable roof, where the gable ends are clipped, creating a hipped appearance.
+This roof offers additional stability while maintaining the simplicity of a gable design.

 Advantages: